8 Day Cabbage Slaw: Fresh & Flavorful

 Putting it Together

-This cabbage slaw is easy to make, it just takes a little time to grate the cabbage.
-You can use a box grater, food chopper, or processor.
-You could use packaged cabbage but it’s much better with freshly grated cabbage.
+This cabbage slaw is easy to make—it just takes a little time to grate the cabbage.
+You can use a box grater, food chopper, or food processor.
+Packaged slaw mix will work in a pinch, but freshly grated cabbage really does make a difference here.

-I used apple cider vinegar in my cabbage slaw.
-I honestly don’t know if it makes any difference in what kind of vinegar you use.
-In a pinch, if you don’t have any vinegar, you can use lemon juice.
-But you can’t substitute lemon juice for vinegar if you’re doing anything like pickling or canning.
+I used apple cider vinegar in my cabbage slaw, though I honestly don’t know that it makes a huge difference which vinegar you use.
+In a pinch, lemon juice can work if you don’t have vinegar on hand.
+Just keep in mind—lemon juice isn’t a substitute for vinegar when it comes to things like pickling or canning.

 Onion